 No. Travel medical insurance does not cover for pregnancy or prenatal care.

-Q. Is diabetes or blood pressure covered by plans that cover acute onset of pre-existing conditions?
+Q. Is diabetes or blood pressure covered by plans that offer acute onset of pre-existing conditions?

 The individual may be covered only if the individual's attending physician determines that his or her diabetes is "acute."

-"Acute onset of pre-existing conditions" is defined as a sudden and unexpected outbreak or recurrence of a pre-existing Conditions which occurs spontaneously and without advance warning in the form of Physician recommendations or symptoms, is of short duration, is rapidly progressive, and requires urgent care.
-The Acute Onset of a Pre-existing Conditions must occur after the effective date of the policy.
+"Acute onset of pre-existing conditions" is defined as a sudden and unexpected outbreak or recurrence of a pre-existing condition, which occurs spontaneously and without advance warning in the form of Physician recommendations or symptoms, is of short duration, is rapidly progressive, and requires urgent care.
+The acute onset of a pre-existing condition must occur after the effective date of the policy.
 Treatment must be obtained within 24 hours of the sudden and unexpected outbreak or recurrence.

-A Pre-existing Condition that is a chronic or congenital condition or that gradually becomes worse over time will not be considered Acute Onset.
+A pre-existing condition that is a chronic, congenital or that gradually becomes worse over time will not be considered acute onset.